 coverage amount of $500,000 per occurrence, combined single limit, and

-- Lists Centre Region Parks & Recreation and the owning municipality as additional insureds on the general liability
+- For pavilion rentals, a Certificate of Insurance must list Centre Region Parks & Recreation Authority and the owning municipality as additional insureds on the general liability

 The minimum coverage amount that is required by CRPR may be increased pending the event or an addtional rider may be requested.
 Food service

 operations may require additional insurance coverage, (as well as meeting the requirements of the municipal health